 Step #4: Enable Your VPN’s Kill-Switch

 Enabling your VPN’s kill switch is done via its settings/preferences.
 For example, ExpressVPN gives you access to its option via Preferences > General.
-Then, take a look at the bottom of that page, where it says ‘Network Lock.’
-Make sure to tick the box next to ‘Stop all Internet traffic if the VPN disconnects unexpectedly.’
+Then, take a look at the bottom of that page, where it says 'Network Lock.'
+Make sure to tick the box next to 'Stop all Internet traffic if the VPN disconnects unexpectedly.

 Once you enable this option, your Internet connection will work only if you have an active VPN session.
 So, if something goes sideways, your access to the Internet will be blocked, preventing your torrenting-related activities from being exposed online.

-Step #5: Pick the Right Server Location
+Step #5: Pick the Right VPN Server Location

-When it comes to downloading torrents, you should think twice before connecting to a VPN server.
+You should think twice before connecting to a VPN server.
 That’s because (in most cases) not all servers are optimized for P2P traffic, so find the one with a symbol indicating that it works with P2P.
 If there’s no such symbol present in your VPN’s interface, it either supports P2P via all of its servers or doesn’t support P2P at all.